-6.5.2 Piles
+6.3.2 Piles

 Lifting points shall be either strand loops or proprietary lifting anchors as shown on the Drawings.
-Any lifting point recesses shall be filled with an approved cementitious repair mortar (refer Clause 1) after use.
+Any lifting point recesses shall be filled with a registered cementitious repair mortar or grout after use.

-6.5.3 Decks units, kerb units, and girders
+6.3.3 Decks units, kerb units, and girders

 Lifting points shall be either strand loops or proprietary lifting anchors as shown on the drawings.
 A minimum of two separate lifting points shall be provided on each end of the member either side of the longitudinal centroid of the member as shown on the Drawings.
 In addition, these points shall ensure that the member can be landed at the required level during final installation.
-Any lifting point recesses shall be filled with an approved cementitious repair mortar (refer Clause 1) after use.
-Lifting anchors which protrude shall be cut off after use and coated with three coats of an approved surface tolerant epoxy (refer Clause 1) unless a cast slab is to be installed on top.
+Any lifting point recesses shall be filled with a registered cementitious repair mortar after use.
+Lifting anchors which protrude shall be cut off after use and coated with three coats of a registered surface tolerant epoxy unless a cast-in-situ slab is to be installed on top.